Parkview Neurologic Rehab Residency

 The Parkview Neurologic Rehabilitation residency program is a 13-month clinical residency that begins in June of 2021.
 The program is designed to facilitate a well-rounded experience treating patients with neurologic conditions across the continuum of care, from ICU to outpatient rehab.
 The resident will have the opportunity to participate in several interdisciplinary specialty clinics including Falls Clinic, ALS Clinic, and Movement Disorders Clinic with neurologists, ATPs, OT, SLP and pharmacists.
 The resident will have the opportunity to become certified in performing ASIA assessments.

 Parkview Neurologic Rehabilitation provides services to patients with a wide range of neurologic diagnoses.
 The residency mentor staff includes therapists with multiple specialty certifications including Board Certified Neurologic Clinical Specialists, NDT Certified therapists, Certified Stroke Rehabilitation Specialists, Certified Brain Injury Specialists, LSVT Certified therapist, ASIA Certified therapists, as well as staff devoted to clinical education.
-The Parkview Neurologic Residency program is applying to be an ABPTRFE-certified residency.
+The Parkview Neurologic Residency program is an ABPTRFE residency in candidacy.

 Applicants must meet the following criteria by June 2021: